CloudCheckr/Developer-Community/Cost/FindUnmappedAccounts/README.md

 # Find Unmapped Accounts

 Searches CloudCheckr account for any accounts which are not mapped to an account family.
 If it finds any, it notifies an SNS topic.
-T
+The script runs during business hours by default, but this behavior can be modified by cron expression.

 ## Prerequisites